Logical Separability of Labeled Data Examples under Ontologies: Related Work and Applications

-Generating referring expressions has originated from linguistics \cite{DBLP:journals/coling/KrahmerD12} and has recently received interest in the context of ontology-mediated querying \cite{DBLP:conf/inlg/ArecesKS08,DBLP:conf/kr/BorgidaTW16,DBLP:conf/ausai/TomanW19}.
-GRE fits into the framework used in this paper since a formula that separates a single data item from all other items in the KB can serve as a referring expression for the former.
+Generating referring expressions (GRE) has originated from linguistics \cite{DBLP:journals/coling/KrahmerD12} and has also become an important challenge in data management.
+In fact, very often in applications the individual names in ontologies, knowledge graphs, or data sets are insufficient ``to allow humans to figure out what real objects they refer to''~\cite{DBLP:conf/ijcai/BorgidaTW17}.
+In logic-based approaches to GRE, a referring expression for an individual is a formula that distinguishes that individual from all other relevant individuals.
+GRE fits into the framework used in this paper since a formula that separates a single data item from all other items in a KB can serve as a referring expression for the former.
 Both weak and strong separability are conceivable: weak separability means that the positive data item is the only one that we are certain to satisfy the separating formula and strong separability means that in addition we are certain that the other data items do not satisfy the formula.
-Approaches to GRE such as the ones in \cite{DBLP:conf/kr/BorgidaTW16} aim for even stronger guarantees as the positive example must in a sense also be separated from all `existential objects', that is, objects that are not explicitly mentioned in the database, but whose existence is asserted by the ontology.
-Such a strong guarantee, however, cannot be achieved in the ontology languages studied here \cite{DBLP:conf/ausai/TomanW19}.
+Approaches to GRE such as the ones in \cite{DBLP:conf/kr/BorgidaTW16,DBLP:journals/corr/abs-2106-15513} aim for stronger guarantees, for instance by demanding that $\Kmc\models \forall x\; ((a=x)\leftrightarrow \varphi(x))$ for any referring expression $\varphi$ for $a$ under $\Kmc$.
+We note that in a closed world context description logic concepts have also been proposed for singling out a domain element in an interpretation~\cite{DBLP:conf/inlg/ArecesKS08}.
+The computation of referring expressions has recently also received interest in the context of ontology-mediated querying \cite{DBLP:conf/kr/BorgidaTW16,DBLP:conf/ausai/TomanW19}.

 In \emph{entity comparison}, one aims to compare two selected data items, highlighting both their similarities and their differences.
 An approach to entity comparison in RDF graphs is presented in~\cite{DBLP:conf/semweb/PetrovaSGH17,DBLP:conf/semweb/PetrovaKGH19}.
 There, SPARQL queries are used to describe both similarities and differences, under an open world semantics.
 The `computing similarities' part of this approach is closely related to the LCS and MSC mentioned above.
 The `computing differences' is closely related to QBE and fits into the framework studied in this paper.
-In fact, it corresponds to separation with a single positive and a single negative example, and with an empty ontology.
+In fact, it corresponds to entity distinguishability with an empty ontology.